 - It has an object-oriented design, making it easy to adapt and extend to custom user needs.
-For example, as explained in Section 7, Fuel was successfully customized to correctly support Newspeak modules or proxies in Marea's object graph swapper. - It can serialize and materialize objects that are usually unsupported in other serializers such as global associations, block closures, contexts, compiled methods, classes and traits.
+For example, as explained in Section 7, Fuel was successfully customized to correctly support Newspeak modules or proxies in Marea's object graph swapper. - It can serialize and materialize objects that are usually unsupported in other serializers, such as global associations, block closures, contexts, compiled methods, classes and traits.
 This is hard to implement without a clear design. - It is modular and extensible.
-For example, the core functionality to serialize plain objects is at the Fuel package, while another named FuelMetalevel is built of top of it, adding the possibility to serialize classes, methods, traits, etc. Likewise, on top of FuelMetalevel, FuelPackageLoader supports saving and loading complete packages without making use of the compiler. - It does not need any special support from the VM. - It is covered by tests and benchmarks.
+For example, the core functionality to serialize plain objects is at the Fuel package, whereas another named FuelMetalevel is built of top of it, adding the possibility to serialize classes, methods, traits, and so on.
+Likewise, on top of FuelMetalevel, FuelPackageLoader supports saving and loading complete packages without making use of the compiler.